d-sch/d-sch.github.io/content/posts/enable-multiple-r2dcb-connection-factories.md

 ### Custom `R2dbcEntityOperations`
 Actually we want to use multiple `ConnectionFactory` instances.
 To be able to do this we need to customize the `@EnableR2dbcRepositories`.
-First we add the paramter `basePackages`.
+First we add the parameter `basePackages`.
 Here we can add one or more base package paths that are scanned for repositories.
 The second parameter `entityOperationsRef` takes the bean name of `R2dbcEntityOperations` instance to used to back the identified repositories.

 ```java